callous4567/UoE-Projects/SimAndVis/MVis_2022_Exam/readme.md

 I've included three options.
 These include my default Python solution (2D with Numba, as standard) and also two Julia options- one with multiprocessing for plots and simulation in 3D (using SharedArrays) and one that just works single-threaded.
-The Julia renditions tend to be extremely fast with simulation (around 10-30 times faste) but questionable with plotting (I've only tested in 3D, and
+The Julia renditions tend to be extremely fast with simulation (around 10-30 times faster) but questionable with plotting (I've only tested in 3D, and
 Makie meshscatters are extremely inefficient- indeed most of the multiprocessing is put into handling plotting.)

 ## Exam